What's New (current),

 04/05/2022 -- Lorenzo and Peggy represent a significant part of the underrepresented of the U.S. after the Revolution.
 That is, after the beginning on the east coast followed by the western expansion, we learn of the commercial efforts and military domination.
 Filling in the interior with those with religious fervor lost favor, it may appear.
 There are a few other classes of people needing attention, as well, as we consider the U.S. and its influence in the world, past, present and future.

-his newsletter issue, Gardner's Beacon, Vol. XII, No. 1, continues the theme of Volume XI using a PDF with links for presentation.
+03/30/2022 -- This newsletter issue, Gardner's Beacon, Vol. XII, No. 1, continues the theme of Volume XI using a PDF with links for presentation.

 03/09/2022 -- We get to look at content vs configuration, again.
 March is Women's History Month.
 The Gairdner Foundation is awarding special prizes to women of science.
 Continuing our look at the Head of Harvard, we look at Drew G. Faust and John Leverett.